thoam810/4C_analysis/README.md

  In Unix

 1. Concatenating files
- -Samples were sequenced using HiSeq2500 100bp single end reads on two lanes to join reads for the different lanes concatenate file was used: Concatenate_seq_bash
+ - Samples were sequenced using HiSeq2500 100bp single end reads on two lanes to join reads for the different lanes concatenate file was used: Concatenate_seq_bash

  This created output files: